aviatesk/aviatesk.github.io/posts/data-flow-problem/index.md

 @@caption > <https://github.com/JuliaLang/julia/tree/f2eb09e5da50128af1f2b20a451dadd3adc991fd/base/compiler/typelattice.jl#L226-L233> @@

 Although `smerge` looks a bit involved, `tmerge` seems to be taking the heavy lifting to update abstract values.
-Well, [`tmerge` is yet more complex](https://github.com/JuliaLang/julia/tree/f2eb09e5da50128af1f2b20a451dadd3adc991fd/base/compiler/typelimits.jl#L284-L448) and so I'd like to omit its detail here, but it basically performs the operation that is equivalent to $\sqcup$ (meet), which also corresponds to our fix [^8].
+Well, [`tmerge` is yet more complex](https://github.com/JuliaLang/julia/tree/f2eb09e5da50128af1f2b20a451dadd3adc991fd/base/compiler/typelimits.jl#L284-L448) and so I'd like to omit its detail here, but it basically performs the operation that is equivalent to $\sqcup$ (join), which also corresponds to our fix [^8].

 After all, Julia's type inference implementation bases on the algorithm proposed in the paper but also it fixes the originally proposed algorithm as we've done for constant folding prop' problem in this article.